 - (a) The Investment Manager provides management, distribution and administrative services to the Fund for which it receives a monthly management fee directly from the unitholders and, accordingly, no management fees are reflected in these financial statements. - (b) The Fund is responsible for the payment of all expenses relating to its operations.
-Operating expenses incurred by the Fund may include, but are not limited to, accounting, legal and audit fees, trustee and custodial fees, portfolio transaction costs, interest and bank charges, administrative costs excluding any salaries to the principal shareholder of the Investment Manager, investor servicing costs and costs of reports and prospectuses. - (c) At its sole discretion, the Investment Manager may absorb expenses of the Fund.
-The expenses absorbed are shown on the statement of comprehensive income.
-Such absorptions can be terminated at any time, but can be expected to continue until such time as the Fund is of sufficient size to reasonably absorb all expenses incurred in its operations.
-It is the current policy of Hymas to absorb all Fund expenses in excess of 0.50%.
+Operating expenses incurred by the Fund may include, but are not limited to, legal and audit fees and portfolio transaction costs, excluding any salaries to the principal shareholder of the Investment Manager, investor servicing costs and costs of reports and prospectuses.